Portland Personal Injury Attorney

 Should I accept the offer that the insurance company has given me?

 Not without talking to a lawyer.
 Insurance companies rarely offer you a fair amount for your injuries without a lawyer.
 Two extreme examples are one case where my client was offered $4,000 before he hired me.
 At trial a jury awarded us $550,000.
-In another case client was offered $1,500 and a jury awarded us $138,000.
+In another case the insurance company originally blamed my client and would not even fix his motorcycle.
+I filed a lawsuit and a month before trial they offered $2 million and said they would never pay a penny more.
+After picking a jury and presenting our witnesses, they nearly tripled their offer and the case settled.
 Insurance companies do not get to determine the value of your injury case, that is up to you or a jury.
 If you have already received an offer for your injuries, contact me and I will let you know if I think it is a fair offer.
 I will not charge you for this consultation.
-If I do not beat their original offer to you, I will not charge you an attorney fee.
+If I do not beat their original offer to you, I will not charge you anything.

 How do I pay your legal fees?